EvoDevoGenomics-UB/CORAL/README.md

 [![Snakemake](https://img.shields.io/badge/snakemake-≥5.24.1-brightgreen.svg?style=flat)](https://snakemake.readthedocs.io)

-The CORAL protocol is a set of scripts to <b>annotate compact genomes</b> using <b>long-read RNAseq data</b>.
+The CORAL protocol is a snakemake pipeline design to <b>annotate compact genomes</b> using <b>long-read RNAseq data</b>.

 It uses as **input** clean (primer-trimmed) pre-processed fastq files and maps them to the given genome using <i>Minimap2</i>.
-Then creates non-assembled annotation for each samples using <i>Stringtie (v3.0)</i> and look for the potential operons within those annotations (<i>GAMBA v1.3.2</i>).
-After identifing operon transcripts, operon-conteined transcripts, and non-operon-related transcriptsit, it generates a consensus annotations for the three sets of transcirpts.
+Then creates non-assembled annotations for each fastq given using <i>StringTie (v3.0.2)</i> and looks for potential operons within those annotations (implementing <i>GAMBA v1.3.2</i>).
+After identifing operon transcripts, operon-conteined transcripts, and non-operon-related transcripts, it generates consensus annotations for the three sets of transcirpts.
+Then, these sets are merged (using <i>StringTie (v3.0.1)</i>) to generate two final consensus annotations: 'Merge clean_andOPRNs GTF', that contains all three sets, and 'Merge clean_noOPRNs GTF', that only includes operon-contained transcripts and non-operon-related transcripts.
+The quality of the annotation is assayed with <i>BUSCO (v5.8)</i>, and also with _Gffcomapre_ when a reference annotation is provided.
+Finally, CORAL generates an expression matrix of the consensus annotation with all the transcripts (Merge clean_andOPRNs GTF) when specified in the configuration file.

-Those sets are merge together to generate the final consensus annotation.
-From the annotation no containg operons there is selected the longest annotation for each gene (<i>Longest_transcript_filter.py</i>) to generate a fasta file, which is use to asses the quality of the annotation with <i>BUSCO (v5.8)</i>.
-The transcriptome obtained from the consensus annotations are also assed with <i>BUSCO</i>.

 Schematic pipeline: